DouglasBagambe/DBMS-fyp/README.md

-# Driver Behavior Monitoring System - Setup Guide.
+# Driver Behavior Monitoring System - Setup Guide!

 This document provides step-by-step instructions for setting up and running the Driver Behavior Monitoring System project on Kali Linux or any Debian-based system.
 This guide covers database setup, backend configuration and frontend setup.